 OEHHA has developed the Air Toxics Hot Spots Program Risk Assessment Guidelines, February 2015, to provide procedures for use in preparing the health risk assessments required under the Air Toxics “Hot Spots” Act.
 These guidelines replaced an earlier version released in 2003.
 The update to the Risk Assessment Guidelines was triggered by SB 25, Children’s Environmental Health Protection, which required that the increased sensitivity to toxics of infants and children be specifically addressed.
 CAPCOA and ARB adopted the Risk Management Guidance for Stationary Sources of Air Toxics which should be used in preparing “Hot Spots” risk assessments.
 Use of the OEHHA guidelines is required by law.
 The ARB has developed the Hotspots Analysis and Reporting Program (HARP) software, which can be used to prepare “Hot Spots” risk assessments.
 Meteorological data for risk assessment dispersion modeling is available from ARB for Point Mugu, Camarillo Airport, and Oxnard Airport.
-(NOTE: We have met files posted now which should be removed.
-They are outdated.)

 The CAPCOA Toxics Committee has also developed Public Notification Guidelines.
 The purpose of these guidelines is to assist districts in developing their public notification procedures.
 The Ventura County Air Pollution Control Board has adopted public notification procedures for use in Ventura County based on the CAPCOA Guidelines.